gperens/Project-PyCal/README.md

 - ~~Import calendar events into a new calendar in Google Calendar (Beta)~~
 - ~~Import calendar events into a existing calendar in Google Calendar (Beta)~~
 - GUI with Tkinter (Beta)
-- Clean and document the code (Beta)
-- Add more error handling and feedback to the users (Beta)
 - Run periodically without user action (Later)
 - Pick and choose what events will be imported to Google Calendar (Later)
 - Ability to manually add iCal link/source/file (Later)